GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/stdlib/stdstringlib.rst

     by the parameter text_begin and text_end.
     if the match is found returns SQTrue and sets out_begin to the beginning of the match and out_end at the end of the match; otherwise returns SQFalse.
+    SQFalse is also returned when the search was aborted, see sqstd_rex_matchaborted().

+.. c:function:: SQBool sqstd_rex_matchaborted(SQRex * exp)

+    :param SQRex* exp: a compiled expression
+    :returns: SQTrue if the last match/search on this expression was aborted

+    returns SQTrue when the most recent sqstd_rex_match/sqstd_rex_search/ sqstd_rex_searchrange call on this expression was aborted because the backtracking step budget or memory was exhausted.
+In that case the negative result of that call does not mean the text cannot match.

 .. c:function:: SQInteger sqstd_rex_getsubexpcount(SQRex * exp)